BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 expected returns.
 These views will affect the expected return of the asset concern, tilting out our entire portfolio from the efficient MPT frontier.**

-The Black litterman method can be divided into 3 differents steps :
+The Black litterman model can be divided into 3 differents steps :

 * Get the distribution of the prior
 * Get the distribution of the views